BibliothecaDAO/master-scroll/docs/game/food.md

 ---
 sidebar_position: 4
+tags:
+  - food
+  - rivers
+  - harbours
+  - population
 ---

 # Food

+---

 > If you want to increase your Resource production (population) or have a military to attack/defend (troops) with a higher vitality, you will need to provide your Realm with food.
+Food is cheap and every realm can produce it, but you must manage it wisely.

-## Rivers (Farms) & Harbors (Fish Traps)
+## Rivers (Farms) & Harbours (Fish Traps)

 Farms are constrained to the number of Rivers you have in your Realm, and Fish Traps to your Harbors.
 The higher number of Farms/Fish Traps you have built, the higher yield of Wheat/Fish you’ll generate.
  Each Farm/Fishing Trap generates 1000 units per day and accrues for a maximum of 3 days until they are harvested.